All Episodes

 He's supposed to be on very strict backdress.

-However, my husband is a loyal AIG employee, went to work yesterday.
+However, my husband, as a loyal AIG employee, went to work yesterday and went to work today.

-Tomorrow he's getting stressed done, and now the test done.
+Tomorrow he's getting stressed, another test done.

 I mean, they don't have any ethical backbone.

-And what really what I realized that it's not only about my husband, it's not only about me.
+And what really, what I realized that it's not only about my husband, it's not only about me.

 I want to discuss it with them.

-My oldest daughter is twelve, and my husband said to me, staying sick and back, well, maybe they shouldn't listen to it because he's going to sneer at IG.
+And my husband said to me, staying sick and bad, well, maybe they shouldn't listen to it because he's going to smear at IG.

 I would like them to be proud of me.

-And that really broke the camel target, you know, uh the the uh it was a straw that broke the camel's legs, whatever you say.
+It was a straw that broke the camel's legs, whatever you say.

 How are your kids?